Unravelling The Mystery: Exploring The Causes of Neurodegenerative Diseases

 To overcome these challenges, current treatment strategies often focus on alleviating symptoms rather than addressing underlying causes.

-For instance, medications like levodopa are used to manage motor symptoms in Parkinson’s disease by increasing dopamine levels in the brain.
+For instance, like levodopa are used to manage motor symptoms in Parkinson’s disease by increasing dopamine levels in the brain.

 Similarly, cholinesterase inhibitors can help improve cognitive function in Alzheimer’s patients by slowing down neurotransmitter degradation.